 He believes sex-offender registries “stoke unnecessary parental anxieties,” which can harm children.

 Lancaster opposes variants of “Jessica’s Law,” which prevent sex offenders from living or working near areas trafficked by children.
 Such laws, argues Lancaster, “uproot sex offenders and their families,” and should be rethought.

 Chesler “is the director of the Film and Video Studies Program, associate professor in the Communication Department, and affiliated faculty in Women and Gender Studies and Film and Media Studies.”
 She is the producer of documentary Out in the Night, a documentary that explores self-defense of four black lesbians in New York City.
 She is also the creator of Period: The End of Menstruation, a film that explores the cultural and medical trends in suppression of menstrual periods.

 Hattery, a women and gender studies professor, views the whole Scalia renaming controversy as a plot by “two White, heterosexual, upper-class men” who made their decision because of their “positions of power.”

 Hattery lists her current (Virginia taxpayer supported) academic interest as:

-Gender Based Violence in the family as well as in social institutions, including the military, prisons, the Catholic Church, fraternities and Sports.
+ence in the family as well as in social institutions, including the military, prisons, the Catholic Church, fraternities and Sports.
 My research is grounded in intersectional theory, with an explicit focus on race, class, gender, and sexuality.